ekalosak/nx3d/README.md

 I used `brew install python-sphinx`, see installation instructions on [www.sphinx-doc.org](https://www.sphinx-doc.org/en/master/usage/installation.html).

 ## Hack on some code
-- heterogeneous sizes and colors
+- P0 interactive camera controls
-- support for DiGraph and MultiDiGraph
+- P1 support for DiGraph and MultiDiGraph
+- P2 GUI with controlls in text
+- P2 add arg allowing graph state transition function
+- P2 refactor: remove plot_nx3d function - just use NxPlot class.
-- tests
+- P3 tests
   - for the trig: add collision nodes to the ends of the edges and check that they collide with source and sink nodes
   - for the API: fizzbuzz it, check some basic content of the ShowBase returned by `plot_nx3d`
   - CI running the tests and a badge
-- interactive camera controls
-- animation control via callbacks
-  - position\_cbk: time -> new positions
-  - color\_cbk: time -> new colors
+- P4 heterogeneous sizes and colors
-  - edge\_cbk: time -> add or remove edges
-  - node\_cbk: time -> add or remove nodes
-- save video / snapshot to file (https://docs.panda3d.org/1.10/python/reference/direct.showbase.ShowBase?highlight=screenshot#direct.showbase.ShowBase.ShowBase.movie)
+- P4 save video / snapshot to file
+  (https://docs.panda3d.org/1.10/python/reference/direct.showbase.ShowBase?highlight=screenshot#direct.showbase.ShowBase.ShowBase.movie)

 ## Open a PR